CAFDataProcessing/worker-workflow/worker-workflow-container/README.md

 ### Input Task Custom Data

-Properties specific to this worker that should be provided on the custom data of the input task are described below;
+Properties specific to this worker that can be provided on the custom data of the input task are described below;

 #### outputPartialReference

 The data store partial reference to use when storing the generated workflow.
+This is optional.

 #### projectId

 The project ID that the workflow to transform is associated with.
+This is required.

 #### workflowId

 The ID of the workflow to transform.
+This is required.

 ### Output Custom Data